Genryu is the Japanese word for headwaters. Picture narrow

 The stiffness also means you can get positive hook sets even

 when fishing in deep water or fast current.

 The Suntech Genryu Sawanobori comes in 4.5, 5.4 and 6.3 meter lengths.
-To date I have only seen the 4.5 meter rods, but I am very impressed with them.
-While in Colorado for the Tenkara Winter Series (where my presentation was on Long Rod, Short Line tenkara and covered lantern fishing), I used the Suntech Genryu Sawanobori in a smaller stream with a 6' line and 3' tippet to catch a number of fish in a fusion of Czech Nymphing and lantern fishing styles.
+To date I have only seen the 4.5 and 5.4 meter rods, but I am very impressed with them.
+While in Colorado for the Tenkara Winter Series (where my presentation was on Long Rod, Short Line tenkara and covered lantern fishing), I used a 4.5m Suntech Genryu Sawanobori in a smaller stream with a 6' line and 3' tippet to catch a number of fish in a fusion of Czech Nymphing and lantern fishing styles.
 I had absolutely no problem with hook sets.
 I didn't lift the fish out of the water, but I did have to collapse the rod a bit to be able to net them.
 I'll tell you, having a leaping 12" rainbow at the end of a 9' line is exciting!

 I think the

 Suntech Genryu Sawanobori is an excellent rod for Czech nymphing.
 Most of the rods I've